fizzleRaider7645/code-test-rails/README.md

 ### Setup

-1. Run `bundle install` to install gems
+1. Run the following: `bundle install && cd client && npm install && cd ..` to install gems and client packages

 1. Run `bin/rails db:setup` to migrate and seed your development database

-1. Run `bin/rails server` to start up the local development server
+1. Run `rake start` to start up the rails and react.js server

-You should get JSON output from http://localhost:3000/members
+You should get JSON output from http://localhost:3001/members

 ### Testing